emberjs/guides/source/tutorial/autocomplete-component.md

 ```

 Our list-filter component takes a function as an argument, used to find the list of matching rentals based on the filter string provided by the user.
-We provide an action function by setting it to the local scope of our test by calling `this.on`.

 ```tests/integration/components/list-filter-test.js{+5,+7,+8,+14,+15,+16,+17,+18}
 import { module, test } from 'qunit';